MicrosoftDocs/Viva/Viva/engage/campaigns.md

 ![Image of the campaign creation modal for campaign managers.](/Viva/media/engage/admin/campaign-creation-modal.png)

 >[!NOTE]
 > As a campaign manager, you can set the default publisher of your campaign to be a certain type of post (discussion, question, poll, or praise).
 The type you choose will automatically populate the default publisher when users post in the campaign landing page.
-For example: if you set your default publisher to Question, then a question format will automatically appear when a user posts from the campaign landing page.
+For example: if you set your default publisher to Question, then a question format will automatically appear to the user as they post from the campaign landing page.

 ## Corporate communicator privileges